Vaishnav-Nair/retail-demand-forecasting/journal.md

 - DayOfWeek will be a strong feature
 - Month/seasonal features are essential (December effect)
 - Promo is critical - 38.8% lift confirmed

+---

+## Week 2 — Day 1: Store Type Analysis
+### Date: 24th September 2026

+### What I did:
+- Completed Cell 10 - Store Type Analysis
+- Merged open_df with store_df
+- Grouped by StoreType and visualised average sales

+### What I learned:
+- .merge() with how='left' keeps all rows from left dataframe
+- groupby() splits → applies function → returns one result per group
+- result.index and result.values for plotting grouped data
+- Always match x and y size before plotting (learned from my mistake)

+### Key Finding:
+- Store Type B averages €10,231 — 48% higher than other types
+- StoreType will be an important feature in our model

+### Mistake I made and fixed:
+- Used store_df['StoreType'] instead of result.index
+- x had 1,115 rows, y had 4 — size mismatch error